RonanC/maze-escape/README.md

 For the informed searches I only save the output of the algorithm.
 I save this to a FIFO queue.
 When you meet a helper(prisoner) he then lights up the path to your goal (up to N steps), which disappears after N time.

+#### Custom player placement
+This algorithm works by setting the current node at the bottom left and the goal node at the top right.
+We then calculate the hueuristic between each node and the actual in game goal.
+We keep track of the worst node, and place the player there.
+We could check the other diagonal as well which might move us even a few more tiles further away.

 ### Fuzzy Logic
 Fuzzy logic is used for the fighting.